dartmouth-cs52-18S/workshop-ws-5-1-apis-google-cloud-vision-api/README.md

 Click `Create`.
 A JSON file that contains your key will download to your computer.
 Save the file in your forked repo root directory as `key.json`.

 ### Initial Environment Set-up/Checks:
-Check then npm version you have installed currently using `npm -v` If you don't have version `9.8.0` **you need to rollback your version.
+Check then npm version you have installed currently using `node -v` If you don't have version `9.8.0` **you need to rollback your version.
 If you don't, the demo won't work.**
 Run the following in your terminal: